erlichsefi/cv-optimizer/ideashop.md

 ## Ideas
 - If the user type, we can rank his language skills.
 - If he is recording, we can rank his communiation skills.
+- Research the company before the interview (Preplexity API)

 ## improvments
 - In chat, update the CV as we go.